tr1ptychs/Minesweeper/README.md

 ## how to play

-Lress 1 on keyboard for a new beginner game, 2 for a new intermediate game, or 3 for a new expert game at any time.
+Press 1 on keyboard for a new beginner game, 2 for a new intermediate game, or 3 for a new expert game at any time.

 Left click will reveal the tile you're hovering over.

-Colors represent hint colors in original minesweeper.
+Colors represent hint colors in the original minesweeper.
 Blue is 1, green is 2, red 3, dark blue 4, etc.

 Right click to place a "flag" (circle).